vaish567/Contact-List/README.md

 - **ContactList:** Displays a list of contacts and allows editing or deleting them.
 - **ContactForm:** Form for creating or editing a contact.

-To run the frontend, execute the `App.js` file.
+To run the frontend, execute the `App.jsx` file.

 ### Instructions